sciZer0/7/v/README.md

 As a result, the blockchain might be highly (even extremely) efficient.

 <i>If to suppose that such a blockchain's market capitalization would be $20 trillion, the overall yearly costs would in turn be extremely-low.
-Accounting for the high bandwidth of over 50,000 TPS, it might be hard to exactly calculate how many times this blockchain might be more efficient than, only theoretically, the Bitcoin blockchain at the same market capitalization or even the Solana Blockchain.</i>
+Accounting for the high bandwidth of over 50,000 TPS, it might be hard to exactly calculate how many times this blockchain might be more efficient than, only theoretically, the Bitcoin blockchain at the same market capitalization, or the Ethereum blockchain, or even the Solana Blockchain.</i>

+The new approach to consensus might be called **Proof-of-Stake-Flow** (PoSF).

 So we can surely achieve high decentralization and sustainability for extremely-low costs, providing the lowest overall transaction fees.

-This new approach to consensus might be called **Proof-of-Stake-Flow** (PoSF).

-Summarizing, increasing the amount of nodes isn't (should never be) the goal of the blockchain — instead, permissionlessness and high-sustainability are the goal.

-This new approach gets totally along with the main point of blockchain technology, simultaneously allowing the blockchain to be highly-efficient.

 <br><br>